-It costs between $ and $$ and comes with a lifetime warranty, which we like.
-On Amazon, customers gave it 4.6 out of 5 stars.
 Customers loved how easy it is to set up, and they praised its light, portable weight.
 On the other hand, several people complained that the poles snap easily and the fabric isn’t that tough.

 Kelty Salida Camping and Backpacking Tent

 The Kelty Salida 2-person backpacking tent is a polyester dome tent with full no-see-um mesh walls and a full fly.
 There’s a single D door and over 10 square feet of floor space for 2 people to stretch out on.
 Because it only weighs 3.5 pounds, you’ll find it easy to carry in your backpack.
 Also, the two-pole setup is super-easy.
-Expect to pay between $ and $$.

-Meanwhile, customers on Amazon gave it 4.5 out of 5 stars and praised its lightweight and durable build quality.
+Customers have praised its lightweight and durable build quality.
 They also said it was well-ventilated and roomy.
 There were complaints that it doesn’t pack away too easily.

 Everest Double Camping Hammock with mosquito net